guicho271828/aaai-template/README.md

 * We encourage the use of [Inkskape](https://inkscape.org/) to prepare svg images in `img` subdirectory, which are automatically compiled into pdf figures.
-  Compilation into pdf is highly recommended because bitmap formats like png have the risk of resulting in a blurry image.
+  Compilation into pdf is highly recommended because bitmap formats like png have the risk of resulting in blurry images.
   They also increase the file size significantly compared to the vector data in pdf-based figures.

   On OSX, inkscape is available from `brew install inkscape`